ewdlop/BillionDollarIdeas/README.md

 I: wait...who is this me?
 I am not referring to a humble person.
 Oh yeah, it is a greedy algorithm.

-It is the cost of the building.
+It is the cost of a building.
 I am not talking about how much it makes.